bvulimu-g9/plp-webtechnologies-classroom-july2025-july-2025-javascript-events-and-basic-interactivity-javascrip/README.md

-# 🧠 Assignment: Interactive Web Pages with JavaScript

-Welcome to the exciting world of interactivity!
-This assignment is all about **making your web pages feel alive**.
-You’ll learn how to respond to user actions, build engaging components, and validate form input—without reloading the page.
-This is where JavaScript gets fun, practical, and powerful. 🚀

 ---

-## 🎉 Part 1: JavaScript Event Handling and Interactive Elements
+## 🎉 Part 1: JavaScript Event Handling

-Let’s start with the basics of **event handling**.
-You'll set up JavaScript to listen for user actions like clicks, mouseovers, keyboard input, and more—and respond to them in meaningful ways.

-**Goal:** Use event listeners to react to user behavior and trigger changes on the page (e.g., showing messages, toggling classes, hiding/showing content).
+- Set up **event listeners** to respond to user actions:
+  - Button click shows a hidden message.
+  - Mouseover and mouseout change button appearance.

+**Goal:** React to user behavior dynamically.

 ---

-## 🎮 Part 2: Building Interactive Elements
+## 🎮 Part 2: Interactive Elements

-Now it’s time to apply what you’ve learned by creating your own mini interactive features.
-You can build things like:

-* A light/dark mode toggle
-* A counter or button game
-* A collapsible FAQ section
-* A simple dropdown menu
-* A tabbed interface
+Two custom interactive features are included:

+1. **Light/Dark Mode Toggle**
+   - Switches between light and dark themes by toggling a CSS class.

+2. **Counter Game**
+   - Increase or decrease a number using buttons.
+   - Demonstrates DOM updates and event handling.

-**Goal:** Use DOM manipulation + events to make the page dynamic and engaging.
-Be creative!
+**Goal:** Apply DOM manipulation + events to build engaging features.

 ---

-## 📋✅ Part 3: Form Validation with JavaScript
+## 📋✅ Part 3: Form Validation

-Forms are essential to the web—and validating them properly is key to good user experience.
-You’ll build a form with multiple input fields (name, email, password, etc.) and write JavaScript to validate each field when the user submits or types.

-**Goal:** Prevent incorrect form submissions by writing custom validation logic using conditions and regular expressions.
-Show user-friendly error messages and success feedback.
+- A custom signup form with fields: **Name, Email, Password**.
+- JavaScript validation rules:
+  - Name must be at least **2 characters**.
+  - Email must match a **regex pattern**.
+  - Password must be at least **6 characters**.
+- Displays user-friendly **error messages** or **success feedback** without refreshing the page.

+**Goal:** Ensure correct input and improve user experience.

 ---

-## Deliverables

-* `index.html`: Your structured web page with at least one form and several interactive sections
-* `script.js`: Your JavaScript file with:

-  * Event handling for buttons, inputs, or links
-  * At least 2 interactive features created from scratch
-  * A fully functioning custom form validation (no HTML5-only validation)
-* `style.css` (optional but encouraged): To style your interactive elements

-Each section of your JavaScript should be commented to explain its purpose.
+## 🚀 How to Run
+1. Download or clone this project folder.
+2. Open the folder in **VS Code** (or any editor).
+3. Open `index.html` in your browser.
+4. Try clicking buttons, switching themes, and submitting the form.

 ---

-## Outcome
+## ✅ Outcomes

-* Use of event listeners and appropriate event types
-* Creativity and functionality of interactive elements
-* Form validation accuracy and helpfulness of feedback
+By completing this project, you’ll demonstrate:
+- Event handling for **clicks, hovers, and form submissions**.
+- Building creative **interactive elements** with JavaScript.
+- Writing **custom form validation** using conditions and regular expressions.
-* Clear, modular, and well-commented JavaScript code
+- Clean, modular, and well-commented code.
-* A clean and functional user experience
+- Delivering a **functional and interactive user experience**.

+---

+👨‍💻 **Author**: *Your Name*
+📅 **Date**: *September 2025*